vgbs/dsp-documentation/email/rest-integration.md

 If you need such feature for your testing purposes, then please create a ticket in DSP helpdesk and we will configure that for you.

 ### Important
-* The servers are only available from networks, which are peered to dsp-network at the moment.
 * It is now possible right to send out emails from QA to real inboxes - whitelisted emails only.